Education, Master of Arts

 Education with emphasis in Educator Effectiveness, Master of Arts

-The MA in Education emphasis in Educator Effectiveness delivers a curriculum that provides a customized and relevant program of study based upon the candidate's specific needs as measured by Colorado's Teacher Quality Standards for performance.
-Candidates may complete the MA in one academic year by completing fifteen credits per semester.
-Programs of study may be made up from five, 3-credit courses.
-Candidates also have the option to combine 1-6 credit offerings during fall and spring semesters only.
-Additionally, the candidate may choose to spread out their program to complete the 30 credits over more than one year, within the five year maximum.
-Courses are limited to the fall and spring semesters due to the fact that coursework is designed to be completed and applied within a K-12 teaching setting for maximum internalization and improvement.
-Candidates may end the program in either fall or spring semesters.
-Upon acceptance into the program, candidates will work with a profile identifier and academic advisor to register for the most applicable sequence of courses for meeting specific goals established in the candidate's professional growth plan.
+The MA in Education emphasis in Educator Effectiveness delivers a curriculum that provides a customized and relevant program of study based on the candidate's specific needs as measured by Colorado's Teacher Quality Standards and the individual’s professional growth goals.
+Courses are generally limited to the fall and spring semesters because coursework is designed to be completed and applied within a classroom setting for maximum internalization and improvement.
+Candidates may complete the program in either fall or spring semesters.
+Upon acceptance into the program, candidates will identify up to three professional growth goals and work with an academic advisor to register for the most applicable sequence of courses to meet those goals.

 The following two courses are required: